Samba (Krishna's son): Early worship

-In the 1st century BC, there seems to be evidence for a worship of five Vrishni heroes (Balarama, Krishna, Pradyumna, Aniruddha and, Samba), due to the Mora Well Inscription found at Mora near Mathura, which apparently mentions a son of the great satrap Rajuvula, probably the satrap Sodasa and an image of Vrishni, "probably Vasudeva, and of the "Five Warriors".
+In the 1st century BC, there seems to be evidence for a worship of five Vrishni heroes (Balarama, Krishna, Pradyumna, Aniruddha, and Samba), due to the Mora Well Inscription found at Mora near Mathura, which apparently mentions a son of the great satrap Rajuvula, probably the satrap Sodasa and an image of Vrishni, "probably Vasudeva, and of the "Five Warriors".
 The Brahmi inscription can be seen on the Mora stone slab, now in the Mathura Museum.

 Birth

 The Mahabharata and the Devi Bhagavata Purana narrate the story of the birth of Samba.
-Jambavati was unhappy when she realized that only she had not given birth to a child while all other wives were blessed with many children.
+Jambavati was unhappy when she realized that only she had not given birth to a child while all the other wives had many children.
 She approached Krishna to find a solution and to be blessed with a son like the handsome Pradyumna, Krishna's first-born son.

 Krishna knew this son would herald in the destruction of the Yadu clan, and therefore needed to be a form of Shiva's destructive energy.
 Then Krishna went to the hermitage of the sage Upamanyu in the Himalayas and as advised by the sage, he started to pray to the god Shiva.
 He performed his penance for six months in various postures; once holding a skull and a rod, then standing on one leg only in the next month and surviving on water only, during the third month he did penance standing on his toes and living on air only.
 Pleased with the austerities, Shiva finally appeared before Krishna as Samba, (Ardhanarishvara) the half-female, half-male form of the god Shiva-Shakti, asked him to ask a boon.
 Krishna then sought a son from Jambavati, which was granted.
-A son was born soon thereafter who was named Samba, the form Shiva had appeared before Krishna.
+A son was born soon thereafter, named Samba, the form Shiva had appeared before Krishna.

 According to Bhagavata Purana, Jambavati was the mother of Samba, Sumitra, Purujit, Shatajit, Sahasrajit, Vijaya, Chitraketu, Vasuman, Dravida and Kratu.
 The Vishnu Purana says that she has many sons headed by Samba.